Eleven IHPME students received Canada Graduate Scholarships, which are among Canada’s most competitive graduate awards.

 “I was humbled to receive scholarship in support of my research focused on the epidemiology of alcohol use disorder in rural and remote Ontario communities.
 Rural Canadians face significant barriers when trying to access addiction and mental health services and we must do better to ensure that high-quality psychiatric care is available to this population.
 Thanks to the tremendous support I have received from this award and the talented faculty at IHPME, I am excited to have the opportunity to work on improving addiction and mental health care in rural Canada.”

-Victoria Haldane, third year PhD student in Health Services Research and Collaborative Specialization in Global Health
+Victoria Haldane, third year PhD student in Health Systems Research and Collaborative Specialization in Global Health

 “I’m grateful for this award and the opportunity to work on a TB REACH program to support access to care for persons living with tuberculosis in rural and remote communities in Tibet, China.
 As IHPME students, it’s crucial that we commit ourselves towards transforming health systems to be more equitable, resilient and sustainable, both locally and globally.”